navigating-stories/orange-story-navigator/doc/widgets/tutorial3.md

 This workflow can be downloaded [here](../../doc/widgets/workflows/), and it uses a dataset of Dutch fairytales which can be found [here](../../doc/widgets/fairytales/).

 ### Step 1: Load the corpus
 To begin, load the corpus of Dutch fairytales in tab format using the **Corpus** widget.
-This widget allows you to import and inspect your dataset.
+This widget allows you to import your dataset.
+Use the **Corpus Viewer** to inspect the dataset.

 - **Task**: Load your dataset (Dutch fairytales) for visual inspection.
 - **Outcome**: You will be able to visually inspect the text and ensure that your dataset is loaded correctly with the **Corpus Viewer**.